major macro economic indicators

 The government is still on a programme of fiscal consolidation, even if the deficit is reduced slower than expected.
 This is being carried out through spending cuts (public sector wage moderation. cuts in health spending).
 On the revenue side the budget includes tax cuts on investments as well as lower corporate tax (lowered to 15% after the vote).
 If for the time being no emergency plan has been announced, a deterioration of public finances is likely to happen considering the economic slowdown, and stimulus measures could be implemented before the end of the year.

 The current account deficit hit a record high in 2015 and should not significantly improve this year: import prices should increase with the sterling depreciation which reached a low point against the dollar in July.
 However in a second step this depreciation should help to gain in price-competitiveness and therefore boost exports, and imports should decrease with the internal demand slowdown.

 Strong uncertainties over UK’s future

 David Cameron announced his resignation the day after the vote, replaced by Theresa May, former Home Secretary, in July 2016.
-Article 50 of the Lisbon treaty. which regulates the process of withdrawal from the EU, should not be activated by the end of the year.
+Article 50 of the Lisbon treaty. which regulates the process of withdrawal from the EU, should not be activated by the beginning of 2017.
 May announced her willingness to negotiate a new deal before invoking the article.
 Three types of agreements are possible: (i) EEA membership, like Norway, with a full access to the single market but loosing voting rights on regulatory framework and EU decisions –the most likely scenario-; (ii) a “customized” bilateral agreement, like Switzerland, which establishes access to the single market for specific sectors and (iii) WTO rules with existing custom tariffs and no access to the single market.

 Moreover Scotland announced its wish to remain in the EU (in accordance with its vote) and a new referendum could take place with the risk of leaving the UK.
 Northern Ireland’s case could be an issue too.